 Set the Stage with 5-Stars

 One interesting trend we noticed is that many retailers included 5-stars as part of the email creative.
+(In the examples below we’ve circled the use of star ratings in red.)
 Our guess: They’re looking to prime the pump.

-Consider running an A/B test to see if including a 5-star banner increases your conversion rate and the average product rating.
+Consider running an A/B test to see if including a 5-star banner increases your conversion rate — not to mention your average product rating!

 Notice the fun interplay between the subject line and the email body.
 This was, sadly, one of the few post-purchase emails that stood out.

 Notice that Boden also includes a sweepstake but, compared to JCPenny, it feels much less transactional.

 Any of these technologies allows you to send review emails with an embedded form.
 This reduces friction and tends to increase conversion rates.
 The downside is that you risk sending an email that looks like everyone else’s — as you can see from the examples below.

 Don’t Make It about You, Make It about Others